Joseph Ture Jr.

-Joseph Donald Ture, Jr. (born February 7, 1951) is an American serial killer, rapist, burglar, and kidnapper who murdered at least three women and three children in Minnesota from 1978 to 1980.
-Originally convicted of a single murder in 1981, his more complete exposure occurred in the late 1990s based upon multiple reinvestigations, which also pinpointed him in numerous unsolved rapes.
-He is currently serving six life sentences at Minnesota Correctional Facility – Stillwater in Bayport, Minnesota.
+Joseph Donald Ture Jr. (born February 7, 1951) is an American serial killer, serial rapist, mass murderer, and kidnapper who committed at least six murders in central Minnesota from 1978 to 1980.
+He murdered four members of the Huling family in Clearwater during a burglary of their residence in December 1978, followed by the sexual assault and murder of two female college students in the Minneapolis–Saint Paul area in 1979 and 1980.
+He is currently serving six life sentences at MCF Stillwater in Bayport, Minnesota.

 Early life

 Joseph Donald Ture Jr. was born on February 7, 1951, in St. Paul, Minnesota.
 His parents divorced when he was 10, and his father won custody of him, though he was primarily raised in an orphanage.
-In his late teens, he joined the U.S. Marine Corps, but only stayed for about six months before returning to the St. Paul area, where he held many low-skilled jobs.
+In his late teens, he joined the U.S. Marine Corps, but stayed for only about six months before returning to the St. Paul area, where he held many low-skilled jobs.
 He was barely able to afford proper living conditions, and reportedly he spent some time living in his car.